June 24, 2024

 Key Differences in Operation

-Traditional automatic transmissions utilize a hydraulic torque converter to manage gear changes, which can lead to a slight delay and less direct connection between the engine and the wheels.
+Traditional automatic transmissions use a hydraulic torque converter to manage gear changes, which can introduce a slight delay and a less direct connection between the engine and the wheels.
 In contrast, dual-clutch transmissions employ two separate clutches for different gear sets, enabling them to engage one gear while disengaging another.
+There are also potential drawbacks associated with dual-clutch transmissions, such as reliability concerns, repair costs, and specific operational challenges.

 Performance Comparison